Administrative Policies and Procedures Manual - Policy 2300: Inspection of Public Records

 Date Originally Issued: 11-01-2006

 Citizens in a democracy have a fundamental right to have access to public records.
-This right is recognized by the New Mexico Legislature through the New Mexico Inspection of Public Records Act, NMSA 1978, §§ 14-2-1 et seq. (“IPRA”), and by the New Mexico Supreme Court, which stated in 1977 that a citizen’s right to know is the rule and secrecy is the exception.
-This Policy and other related policies, including "Recruitment and Hiring," Policy 3210, UBP and "Disclosure of Personnel Information," Policy 3710, UBP deal in whole or in part with the legal obligations of the University under IPRA.
+This right is recognized by the New Mexico Legislature through the New Mexico Inspection of Public Records Act, NMSA 1978, §§ 14-2-1 et seq.
+(IPRA), and by the New Mexico Supreme Court, which stated in 1977 that a citizen’s right to know is the rule and secrecy is the exception.
+This policy and other related policies, including UAP 3210 ("Recruitment and Hiring") and UAP 3710 ("Disclosure of Personnel Information"), deal in whole or in part with the legal obligations of the University under IPRA.
 IPRA provides that every person has a right to inspect the public records of this state, subject to certain exceptions.
-“Public records” are defined by IPRA as all documents and records, regardless of physical form, that are used, created, received, maintained or held by or on behalf of any public body and relate to public business, whether or not the records are required by law to be created or maintained.
+“Public records” are defined by IPRA as all documents and records, regardless of physical form, that are used, created, received, maintained, or held by or on behalf of any public body and relate to public business, whether or not the records are required by law to be created or maintained.

 The University is committed to fully complying with IPRA, and to making certain that pertinent University policies conform to existing IPRA requirements.
 Nevertheless, the right of public inspection under IPRA is subject to certain exceptions.
 The right of public inspection is limited to existing public records, and the University is not required to create a public record that does not otherwise exist.
 Exceptions to the right to inspect public records that are specifically listed in IPRA include, but are not limited to, medical records, letters of reference concerning employment, licensing or permits, matters of opinion in personnel or student files, confidential law enforcement records, documents covered by the Confidential Materials Act, trade secrets, attorney-client privileged information, and records that are considered non-public "as otherwise provided by law."
 Listing every kind of record that is exempt from IPRA disclosure requirements is not practical, and no attempt has been made in this and the related policies to interpret the application of IPRA to every kind of record that may become the subject of an IPRA request.
 However, some examples of records that the University considers exempt from public disclosure under IPRA include employee Social Security numbers, personnel evaluations, opinions regarding whether a person would be re-hired or regarding why an applicant was not hired, proprietary and protected information provided by a third party, and data relating to intellectual property or research that may result in patentable inventions, significant discoveries, or publications.
 If a document contains both exempt and non-exempt information, the University must separate the non-exempt material and make it available for inspection.

 Medical records are exempt from public inspection under IPRA.
-Individuals requesting copies of medical records should contact the specific hospital, center, or clinic that rendered care, such as UNM Hospital, Cancer Research and Treatment Center, Family Practice Clinic, Children's Psychiatric Center, or Carrie Tingley Hospital for procedures and the applicable fee schedule.
+Individuals requesting copies of medical records should contact the specific hospital, center, or clinic that rendered care, such as UNM Hospitals, UNM Cancer Center, Children's Psychiatric Center, or Carrie Tingley Hospital for procedures and the applicable fee schedule.
 Medical records are covered by the Health Insurance Portability and Accountability Act (HIPAA) as described on the University Health Sciences Center HIPAA web page.
-Student records are exempt from public inspection as provided under the Family Educational Rights and Privacy Act (“FERPA”).
-Students requesting their records should contact the University Registrar or the Student Health Center as appropriate.
-If student records are requested, the University will comply with FERPA which pertains to all student records.
+Education records are exempt from public inspection as provided under the Family Educational Rights and Privacy Act (FERPA).
+Students requesting their records should contact the University Registrar or the Student Health and Counseling Center, as appropriate.
+If education records are requested, the University will comply with FERPA, which pertains to all education records.

-The University Custodian of Public Records (the "Custodian"), in the Office of University Counsel, is the official custodian of public records for the University, including the Health Sciences Center and the branch campuses.
-The President of the University shall provide information on the University's website concerning how to contact the Custodian.
+The University Custodian of Public Records (the "Custodian"), is the official custodian of public records for the University, including the Health Sciences Center and the branch campuses.
+Information on the University's Public Records website explains how to contact the Custodian.
 The Custodian is responsible for:

 - responding to all requests to inspect public records;